 Investment in Great Lakes Holdings is susceptible to market price risk arising from uncertainty about future values of its net asset value.
 The maximum exposure to loss from interest in Great Lakes Holdings is equal to the fair value of the investment at any given point in time.
-The fair value of Great Lakes Holdings is disclosed on the consolidated statements of financial position as part of investments and listed in the consolidated schedule of investments.
+The fair value of Great Lakes Holdings is disclosed on the consolidated interim statements of financial position as part of investments and listed in the consolidated schedule of investments.
 The investment in Great Lakes Holdings was fully disposed in the fourth quarter of 2020 and as a result, as of December 31, 2020, the Company has no commitment to invest in Great Lakes Holdings.
-As at December 31, 2019, the Company had a 14.9% ownership in Great Lakes Holdings.

-Dividend income received for the year ended December 31, 2020 was \$676 (December 31, 2019 - \$442).
+Dividend income received for the three months ended March 31, 2021 was \$112 (March 31, 2020 - \$215).